abhilashkrishnan/berlin-framework/README.md

 We are using Gradle build system.
 You can execute "gradle clean build" to build the projects.

 ##Tutorials
-To get a feel of Berlin DI and WebMVC please build and run berlin-webmvc-test project.
+We suggest you to build and run the berlin-webmvc-test project.
 More tutorials coming soon!